s-t-e-f/tp/docs/DeveloperGuide.md

 Given below are instructions to test TraceYourProj manually.

 > **_NOTE:_**
-These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing}
+These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory
+> testing

 ### Adding a Resource
 1. Adding a resource to a new project
    1. No prerequisites
    2. Test case: `add p/CS2113 url/www.traceyourproj.com d/Project Website`
-      * Expected: New project CS2113 created.
-New resource is added to the project.
-Details of resource is shown to the user.
+      * Expected: New project `CS2113` is created.
+New resource is added to the project as shown to the user.
    3. Test case: `add p/CS2113 d/Project Website`
       * Expected: No project is created and no resources are added.
 Error details shown to the user.